Fazendaaa/podsearch_bot/README.md

 * [Telegraf.js](http://telegraf.js.org/) - Library that handles it the Telegram connection;
 * [Telegraf-i18n](https://github.com/telegraf/telegraf-i18n) - Library that handles language integration;
 * [moment.js](https://momentjs.com/) - Library that handles it the date and time formating;
+* [i18n-yaml](https://github.com/martinheidegger/i18n-node-yaml) - Since Telegraf-i18n only handles Telegraf context, there's a need to parse other kinds of context;
 * [dotenv](https://github.com/motdotla/dotenv) - Library that imports enviroment variables;
 * [goo.gl](https://github.com/kaimallea/node-googl) - Library that hanles it the Google shorten API requests;
 * [itunes-search](https://github.com/connor/itunes-node) - One of many libraries that does the fetching from iTunes API, but this one is the only one that does it right;